I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Charity dance (competition): Similar to a SPECIAL or TROPHY DANCE, these are typically lower key competitions at feiseanna, sometimes with costumes or a theme.
 The participation cost goes to a specific charity or individual.

-Comerford, Stephen: A dance master who created the common traditional set dance choreography used across governing bodies.
-Increasingly, his sets have been joined by older sets created by JEREMIAH MOLYNEAUX. (see SET DANCE [SOLO HARDSHOE] or TRADITIONAL SET)
+Comerford, Stephen "Stevie": A dance master who created or preserved many of the common traditional set dance choreography used across governing bodies.
+His style is often associated with Cork.
+Increasingly, his sets have been joined in competition by those created by JEREMIAH MOLYNEAUX. (see SET DANCE [SOLO HARDSHOE] or TRADITIONAL SET)

 Comhghairdeas (roughly pronounced "co-HAR-juss"): The Irish for 'congratulations', often seen printed on certifications and awards.